 There are a number of best practices for integrating microservices security patterns, helping teams update their APIs, endpoints and application data.
 Here are 7 best practices for ensuring microservices security.

 One of the most vulnerable areas of microservices architecture patterns are the APIs.
-When putting together microservices security best practices, building API gateways is critical.
+When putting together microservices security best practices, building API gateways is critical, even more, when you’re dealing with more than one.
 These act as a single point of entry that handles external requests, helping to block a client’s direct access to microservices, and preventing potential attacks from malicious actors.

 Since securing endpoints is extremely important when it comes to microservices security, user authentication and access control are critical parts of a solid microservices security plan.
 Experts recommend OAuth/OAuth2, a popular standard, for user authorization.
 Multifactor authentication is also important in securing your application, both for prevention and detection, since it helps block malicious players, and also provides warning when an intrusion occurs.